A dedicated sixth form college in Palma

 Ali: Our ethos is very much a focus on the individual.
 We are not a school but a college and as such the environment provides a stepping stone between being at school and becoming a young adult.
 We work in collaboration with the students to meet their needs and encourage them to become more independent learners.
-We do of course value academic achievement and demand the highest standards from our staff and students but alongside this we run an intensive programme of enrichment designed to give students skills in many areas of their lives.
-This could be something as simple as learning to cook basic meals; balancing finances; interview skills; first aid certification; how to write cv’s and much more besides.
-Our first student graduated last year and many exciting degrees are underway world wide.
+We do of course value academic achievement and demand the highest standards from our staff and students but alongside this, we run an intensive programme of enrichment designed to give students skills in many areas of their lives.
+This could be something as simple as learning to cook basic meals; balancing finances; interview skills; first aid certification; how to write CV’s and much more besides.
+Our first student graduated last year and many exciting degrees are underway worldwide.
 We have students going to the US, Japan, Brazil, the UK, Germany, France and Holland.
-Courses range from International Business Degrees, to Creative Writing; from Haute Couture to Fine Art; Languages to Computer Games Design or Media related courses to Science Degrees of all disciplines.
-Some students take a GAP year to work with charitable organisations round the world and some go onto apprenticeship schemes.
+Courses range from International Business Degrees to Creative Writing; from Haute Couture to Fine Art; Languages to Computer Games Design or Media related courses to Science Degrees of all disciplines.
+Some students take a GAP year to work with charitable organisations around the world and some go onto apprenticeship schemes.

-Jill: Our aim is to not only to help students achieve their academic aims but to guide them to university or their chosen career path and give them the tools to become well rounded individuals.
+Jill: Our aim is not only to help students achieve their academic aims but to guide them to university or their chosen career path and give them the tools to become well-rounded individuals.
 Palma College treats students as individuals and all our policies are based on respect, first for yourself, then people around you and the environment.
 Palma College is not for everyone and when we interview prospective students we make sure that they not only have the academic ability to study the two year A level course but are open to being part of a community, happy to be in small classes and are willing taking part in our enrichment programme

 What curriculum does the College follow?